-The corporate governance structure in the Company assigns responsibilities and entrusts authority among different participants in the organisation viz. the Board of directors, the senior management, employees, etc. Your Company has based its principles of Corporate Governance philosophy on transparency, accountability, values and ethics, which forms an integral part of the Management's initiative in its ongoing pursuit towards achieving excellence, growth and value creation.
-Your Company is committed to highest standards of Corporate Governance and disclosure practices to ensure that its affairs are managed in the best interest of all stakeholders.
-The company continuously endeavours to improve upon these aspects on an ongoing basis and adopts innovative approaches for leveraging resources, converting opportunities into achievements through proper empowerment and motivation, fostering a healthy all round growth and development to take the Company forward.
+The corporate governance structure in the Company assigns responsibilities and entrusts authority among different participants in the organisation viz. the Board of directors, the senior management, employees, etc. The company continuously endeavours to improve upon these aspects on an ongoing basis and adopts innovative approaches for leveraging resources, converting opportunities into achievements through proper empowerment and motivation, fostering a healthy all round growth and development to take the Company forward.